-Once you inflate the tubes that make the diameter of the water trampoline, it sits high enough above the water to do front flips, back flips, or any other acrobatics that come to mind.
+Once you inflate the tubes that make the diameter of the water trampoline, it sits high enough above the water to do front flips, backflips, or any other acrobatics that come to mind.
 Keep it on the trampoline if you like, or change your jumping angle and land in the water.

 It’s true that water trampolines come in different sizes, but most units have common features.
 Most sit too high up to climb onto from the water, so they include stairs.
-Another common feature is side handles, perfect for holding onto and resting while in the water.
+Another common feature are side handles, perfect for holding onto and resting while in the water.

 Of course, every trampoline needs springs or straps which attach to the outside frame.
-With water trampolines they attach to the inflatable ring.
+With water trampolines, they attach to the inflatable ring.
 Parts uncommon in regular trampolines but mandatory in water bouncers are tubes and valves.
-Suddenly seams become even more important due to fact that they can’t be leaking air.
+Suddenly seams become even more important due to the fact that they can’t be leaking air.

 Water trampolines aren’t right for every body of water, something you’ll definitely want to consider before any purchase.
 Shallow water lakes just won’t cut it.
 The surrounding water must be deep enough to jump into, less injury occur.
 Open water around the trampoline is also important, and some models will come with an anchor bag.